-The obligation for disability life waiver represents the present value of future life insurance claims for members on disability and the present value of future life insurance payments for unreported claims of disabled members and has been estimated, using the experience tables of the November 2001 Group Life Waiver Study prepared by the Canadian Institute of Actuaries and a discount rate of 0.95 percent (2019 - 2.03 percent), in the amount of \$34,363,000 (2019 - \$27,733,000).
-The calculation of the obligation for disability life waiver has been completed by HUB International Limited (formerly Morneau Shepell), an independent actuary, as at December 31, 2020.
-The next actuarial calculation will be prepared as at December 31, 2021.
+The obligation for disability life waiver represents the present value of future life insurance claims for members on disability and the present value of future life insurance payments for unreported claims of disabled members and has been estimated, using the experience tables of the November 2001 Group Life Waiver Study prepared by the Canadian Institute of Actuaries and a discount rate of 4.03% percent (2021 - 1.67 percent), in the amount of \$31,365,000 (2021 - \$33,413,000).
+The calculation of the obligation for disability life waiver has been completed by HUB International Limited, an independent actuary, as at December 31, 2022.
+The next actuarial calculation will be prepared as at December 31, 2023.